We need to talk about meetings

 5. Mental overwhelm

-The average employee spends about 11 hours a week in meetings – almost a third of the working week.
-Half of us attend 3 or more meetings every day.
+The average employee now spends about 11 hours a week in meetings, almost a third of the working week.
+Many attend 3 or more every day.
+But the real issue isn’t the number of meetings.
+It’s how they fragment the day.
+Meetings don't just take up time, they break it into pieces too small to do meaningful work.

 Meetings are becoming the greatest thief of focus time